propublica/sunlight-congress/source/legislators.md

 }
 ```

+Social media account data is sourced from the [unitedstates/congress-legislators](https://github.com/unitedstates/congress-legislators) project on Github.
+If you spot any missing or incorrect accounts, please [file a ticket](https://github.com/unitedstates/congress-legislators/issues) or [open a pull request](https://github.com/unitedstates/congress-legislators/pulls)!

 **twitter_id**<br/>
 The Twitter *username* for a member's official legislative account.
 This field does not contain the handles of campaign accounts.